What Is a Heat Transfer Logo? Definition, Process, and Best Practices

 Durability and quality factors (what affects wash life)

-Material choice is the foundation.
-Natural fibers and blends behave differently than polyester or coated surfaces.
-Even within the same material category, weave density and finish can change how well the logo bonds.
+Material choice is the base.
+Natural fibers and blends act very differently from polyester or coated surfaces.
+Even weave density and finish affect how well the logo bonds.

 • Adhesion: determined by correct temperature/time and surface compatibility